I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Waves of Tory, The (céilí) Tonnaí Thoraigh: Reel and march time, progressive long dance, for any even number of couples.
 Represents the famous and formidable waves off the rocky coast of Tory Island.

-Whip (cut, cut-up, hop): Another basic, iconic movement where one leg bends across the front of the body with the goal of reaching the opposite hip with your toe.
+Whip (cut, cut-up, hop): Another basic, iconic movement where one leg bends up across the front of the supporting leg with the goal of reaching the opposite hip with your toe.
 Whips do not end any lower than the knee.
 There should be no gap between the "whipping" leg and the leg that remains on the floor.
+You basically want your bent leg knee to meet the supporting leg knee.

 White Blanket, The (traditional set): Hornpipe (4/4).
 Not typically required by CLRG, but danced in other organizations.